 Convenient Time to Change Audi VW Brake Fluid

 If you unfortunately can’t change your brake fluid every 30,000 miles or 3 years.
-At bear minimum your Audi VW brake fluid should always be changed when servicing your brake pads and brake rotors.
+At a bare minimum, your Audi VW brake fluid should always be changed when servicing your brake pads and brake rotors.
 This is only logical.
 To perform your brake rotor and brake pad replacement you will need to have to car lifted off the ground and the wheels off.
 This means the caliper bleeders are easily accessible.
-Also, during a brake pad and rotor change you will need to compress the brake caliper pistons.
+Also, during a brake pad and rotor change, you will need to compress the brake caliper pistons.
 This will allow the stagnant dirty brake fluid in the caliper piston area to be removed and flushed from the system along with the entire brake fluid system.
 An Audi VW brake fluid flush typically should take no more than 1 hour in addition to the labor or time already invested in the brake rotor and brake pad replacement.

 What Type of Brake Fluid Does My Audi VW Use?

 If your Audi brake fluid was filled with a lower quality grade brake fluid, it needs to be changed right away.
 This is because lower wet boiling point brake fluids accumulate more moisture and do not perform as intended in an Audi or VW braking and ABS system.
 Never use a brake fluid below a DOT 4 brake fluid quality level.
-We only stock extremely high-quality brake fluid with higher boiling point and resistance to moisture then what is typically available and popular.
-Brake fluid that meet Audi and Volkswagen brake fluid quality standards and specifications.
+We only stock extremely high-quality brake fluid with a higher boiling point and resistance to moisture than what is typically available and popular.
+Brake fluid that meets Audi and Volkswagen brake fluid quality standards and specifications.
 All customers should check their owner's manual and subsequent factory service manual for what Audi VW brake fluid is recommended for use in their vehicle.

-NEW!
 DOT 4 LV Audi VW Brake Fluid

 RAVENOL DOT 4 LV is especially recommended for use in the hydraulic brake and clutch systems of vehicles fitted with ESP / ASR (Electronic Stability Program) systems.
 The safety potential of the aggregates is enhanced by the excellent properties of RAVENOL DOT 4 LV even at low temperatures.

 RAVENOL DOT 4 LV brake fluid can be used in all vehicles where ISO 4925 Class 6 specification is required.
 RAVENOL DOT 4 LV is recommended for use in the hydraulic brake and clutch systems of vehicles fitted with ESP / ASR (Electronic Stability Program) systems.
-Recommended for use in the hydraulic brake and clutch systems of all cars, commercial vehicles and motorcycles for which a non-petroleum based fluid of this type is specified and is miscible with all known brake fluids of the same specification.
+Recommended for use in the hydraulic brake and clutch systems of all cars, commercial vehicles, and motorcycles for which a non-petroleum-based fluid of this type is specified and is miscible with all known brake fluids of the same specification.

 - RAVENOL DOT 4 LV mixes safely with other brake and clutch fluids that meet the above specifications.

-- German made DOT 4 Low Viscosity Brake Fluid is designed for Volkswagen VW 501 14.
+- German-made DOT 4 Low Viscosity Brake Fluid is designed for Volkswagen VW 501 14.

 - All Models Requiring Low Viscosity Brake Fluid Part Number or Specification - ISO 4925 Class 6, FMVSS 116 DOT 3, DOT 4, SAE J 1703, SAE J 1704, ISO 4925 (Class 3 and 4)